Molniya

 The Molniya line surfaced in Russian TV reports in mid-2024 as an almost crude wooden FPV aircraft, and made its first combat appearance on 12 November 2024, striking a high-rise in Kharkiv — followed a day later by a second hit that wounded four civilians, framed by Euromaidan Press as a combat test on a city.
 Development attribution centers on Atlant Aero of Taganrog, Rostov Oblast (a Russian site's claim that Kronshtadt initiated the project is single-source and unconfirmed).
 Through 2025 employment spread across the Sumy, Zaporizhzhia, Kherson and Donetsk axes while Ukrainian long-range drones repeatedly struck the Taganrog production sites — with limited effect, because assembly is deliberately decentralized across warehouse-scale workshops, per Ukrainska Pravda's definitive January 2026 investigation.
 The variant tree grew fast: an FPV-carrier conversion documented by Defense Express in June 2025; fiber-optic control versions, per Business Insider; Molniya-2R/2P reconnaissance conversions with stabilized optics, broken down on Ukraine's War&Sanctions portal; a range record set by the elite Rubikon unit using a smuggled Starlink terminal for real-time control, per Euromaidan Press; and on 17 June 2026 the four-motor Molniya-13 (13 kg payload, 50 km claimed) unveiled at a Minsk arms expo under Rostec's "Lightning" export branding, per Militarnyi.

 🔒 The rest of the Molniya file is for BattlePolicy Pro members.
-Stop here and you miss the part that actually matters: the cost-exchange math that makes it work, the variant tree from fiber-optic to FPV-mothership, how Ukraine actually kills them, how it stacks up against Gerbera and Ukraine's own clones, the complete specifications table, and our analysts' assessment notes.
+Stop here and you miss the part that actually matters: how it performs and where it falls short, its combat record, how it stacks up head-to-head against its real counterparts, the complete specifications table, and our analysts’ procurement, supplier and assessment notes.
 Unlock the full file with BattlePolicy Pro →